 Columbia is a global university in the world’s most international city.
 If you look at any aspect of our community, you will see that our students are engaged both academically and experientially with the larger world.
 You and your classmates and professors come from all over the globe.
 In fact, 17% of our students are international, and over 150 countries are represented on campus.
 Furthermore, there are about 50 languages available to study at Columbia, and about 180 are spoken by New York City residents.

 You do not even have to leave campus to actively engage with international issues.
 Approximately 20 World Leaders Forum events happen each year, bringing newsmakers to campus for lively dialogue.
-Past participants have included Ban Ki-moon, Vladimir Putin and the Dalai Lama.
+Past participants have included Ban Ki-moon, Madeleine Albright and the Dalai Lama.
 Then there are organizations that give undergraduates the chance to interact with distinguished scholars and practitioners on issues of global significance, such as the Committee on Global Thought.